nicholas-auyeung/Longest-Increasing-Subsequence/README.md

 # Longest Increasing Subsequence

+*algorithm and implementation adapted from GeeksforGeeks, contributed by Rajat Mishra*

 This program generates an array of 10 random ints and outputs the longest increasing subsequence.

 ## Flow